DeanGilewicz/Accordion/Readme.md

 ## Accordion

-A jQuery Accordion created using addClass & removeClass with CSS3 transitions.
+An Accordion created using using jQuery and CSS3 transitions.

+To Use:
+Clone my repo
+Run npm install
+Run bower install

+Click on the section header to view content.

+Libraries Used:
+jQuery